 ROI, even for small operations, can be demonstrated.
 One way is that SecoPoint (SmartDrawer) cabinets are scalable.
 CIS can simply add additional drawer capacity in as little as thirty minutes.
 Plus, drawers can be moved at a later date to accommodate changing needs.

 CIS has a significant number of SecoPoint machines in the field and in several cases a virtual module as well.

 The CIS model for inventory management includes a dedicated team supporting tool management and vending both onsite and remotely.

 This effective and efficient team approach allows for CIS sales engineers to do what they’re best at – support customers with their applications and production needs.
 All part of an overall strategy that CIS uses to approach to market.
-An approach that also includes a dedicated proving centre at the High Wycombe location with milling and turning machines, balance, heat shrink, oil management, measurement equipment and of course inventory management.
-“With our proving centre, we can demonstrate how to provide complete solutions right the way through to production”, says Pope.
+An approach that also includes a dedicated proving center at the High Wycombe location with milling and turning machines, balance, heat shrink, oil management, measurement equipment and of course inventory management.
+“With our proving center, we can demonstrate how to provide complete solutions right the way through to production”, says Pope.

 You’re doing customers a great service by showing them additional and unused inventory, which in total can amount to quite a lot of money, and then in effect pulling it out of the system.
 That is something that every single customer is appreciative of, and which leads to improved and renewed relationships and growth.